![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 Reggie and Steve were waiting there for us of course, smiling and clapping their hands and yelling at us.

 Jason and I both disembarked.
 Neil too.
-The aroma of burning rubber scented the air outside Shadow even stronger than inside.
+The aroma of burning rubber was stronger outside of Shadow than inside.

 "Great race Jason!"
 I shouted at him (while the little kid in me wanted to say something else entirely).